 When you invest in shares or property trusts, you have partial disclosure.

-There are guidelines as to how publicly traded companies should report to their investors, but if these worked well, there wouldn't be as many stock collapses as having occurred over the years.
+There are guidelines as to how publicly traded companies should report to their investors, but if these worked well, there wouldn't be as many stock collapses as have occurred over the years.

 4. Liquidity